Congress Lands North of Old Seven Ranges: Land Sales

 Section 4 of the Land Act of May 18, 1796 provided that the lands between the Seven Ranges and the Western Reserve be sold at “Pittsburg“.
 The Land Act of May 10, 1800 established the Steubenville Federal Land Office for sale of these lands.
 The Act of March 3, 1807 established a land office for the Congress Lands North of Old Seven Ranges that ended up in Canton, creating the Canton Land District.
 The Act of February 25, 1811 moved the office to Wooster but kept the name Canton Land District.
-Sales were also conducted from the nation's capital at the General Land Office.
+Sales were also conducted from the nation's capital at the United States General Land Office.
 Local offices were eventually closed.
 The State of Ohio also eventually sold lands granted to them by the federal government, such as section 16 of each township.

-Modern Times
+Modern times

 The Tract today includes all or part of these counties in Ohio: Ashland, Carroll, Columbiana, Crawford, Holmes, Knox, Mahoning, Morrow, Richland, Stark, Summit, and Wayne.